Board of Management

 After a few years the health club was sold and Jeanann worked in Real Estate and then started an Events Company.
 During this time, she ran, among other things, the Albany Classic Car event for a few years and was the first coordinator of The Albany Farmers Market.

 Jeanann’s husband, Richard, recently died from mesothelioma and her three children and seven grandchildren live mostly overseas and so she is keen to be involved and active in community work especially the Albany Community Hospice.
+Jane is currently the Chair of the Fundraising Committee.

 Medical Advisory Committee